andreataglia/ssi/dashboard/README.md

 ## Getting Started

-These instructions will get you a copy of the project up and running on your local machine testing purposes.
+These instructions will get you a copy of the project up and running on your local machine so you can test the contracts and run the project.
 We dockerized the client and the server as encouraged by the project instructions so it should be straightforward for you guys to have it running.

 ### Prerequisites